-Jacket potatoes are a very popular lunch or dinner.
+Jacket potatoes, or perhaps you know them as baked potatoes, are a very popular lunch or dinner.
 Properly frugal, very versatile, filling, a good dieting meal if you want it to be and can be prepared in advance for convenience.
 What do you have for your jacket potato fillings?

 Potatoes are a good source of vitamin C, plus, if you eat the skin, you’re getting more potassium than in a banana!